Saifullah9/ECSE-428-Group8/README.md

 https://tesseract-ocr.github.io/tessdoc/Downloads

-Here's a link to Windows installers if you have Windows: https://github.com/UB-Mannheim/tesseract/wiki
+Here's a link to Windows installers if you have Windows: https://github.com/UB-Mannheim/tesseract/wiki If you have MacOS -> Download Tesseract OCR using Homebrew: https://brew.sh/

 Next cd into SupplyHero_FastApi:
 ``` pip install -r requirements.txt ```